Erin Fleming Dunlap

 Email Erin | 314-255-5988 | V-Card

-Erin regularly advises clients working in the health care industry on data privacy and security matters and compliance with HIPAA, 42 CFR Part 2, patient access laws, the ONC’s Information Blocking Rule; and state consumer privacy and breach notification laws.
+Erin regularly advises clients working in the health care industry on data privacy and security matters and compliance with HIPAA, 42 CFR Part 2, patient access laws, the ONC’s Information Blocking Rule; and state consumer data privacy and breach notification laws.

 As a former litigator who successfully represented clients in federal and state courts and before arbitrators, government agencies and licensing boards, Erin is particularly well-equipped to lead clients through privacy and security-related investigations.
 She regularly works with the U.S. Department of Health and Human Services, Office for Civil Rights (OCR), state Attorneys General and state agencies in resolving privacy and security-related investigations (without penalty or payment) following data breaches, patient complaints and whistleblower claims.